Reshma-Padachery/SSL-Termination-in-Server-Level/README.md

 1)Check if apache httpd is installed in EC2 machine

-2)Check for mod_ssl in cd /etc/httpd/modules,if not install using
-  yum install mod_ssl -y
+2)Check for mod_ssl in cd /etc/httpd/modules,if not install using  ---3rd part module to integrate apache httpd with ssl yum install mod_ssl -y

-3)check for openssl if installed,if not
-  yum install openssl -y
+3)check for openssl if installed,if not  ---package to create SSL certificate yum install openssl -y

  4)check if ssl.conf is created under cd /etc/httpd/conf.d after installation of mod_ssl